 20 of the Hardest Songs to Play on Bass Guitar (With Videos)

+The bass guitar is quite easy to learn, but very difficult to master.
 If you’ve been playing bass for a while and you feel like you’re ready to take on some challenging songs, then here’s my list of 20 of the most difficult songs to play on bass guitar.

 Some of these songs certainly changed and pushed the boundaries of the bass guitar as an instrument.